 The recent popularity of single-serve coffee makers has brought about a surge of single-serve coffee pods flavours, and in turn, a huge increase in litter.
 These single-serve pods are typically made from plastic and foil, neither of which break down in the environment particularly quickly.

 Plastic bags may be one of the worst offenders when it comes to polluting our environment.
-Billions of plastic bags are used every day and despite the low cost of purchasing a reusable bag from the grocery store, most will continue to use plastic bags.
+Billions of plastic bags are used every day and despite the low cost of purchasing a reusable bag, most will continue to use plastic bags.

 One of the simplest ways of reducing your use of single-use products, as well as moving towards plastic-free living, is to eliminate the use of plastic bags.
 Purchasing a good quality produce bag will contribute enormously to preventing pollution.
 A durable, well-made produce bag with double stitching can make it easier to carry your groceries and will last for years.